 Also, to add to the reward after the long journey, there are several impressive cascades just behind Cannabullen Falls waterfall to check out too.

-18. Tully Falls
+19. Tully Falls

 Once upon a time, Tully Falls was one of Queensland's largest waterfalls and a true Queensland icon.
 However, due to the upstream damming of the river, the once-mighty Tully Falls has been reduced to a mere trickle.

 However, don't let this dissuade you from embarking on the long trip from Cairns.
-The Tully Gorge lookout atop of where the falls once ran is now one of the most beautiful gorge lookouts in Australia.
+The Tully Gorge lookout atop where the falls once ran is now one of the most beautiful gorge lookouts in Australia.

-19. Dinner Falls
+20. Dinner Falls

-Dinner Falls is a multi-tiered waterfall that sits high on the Tablelands at 900M above sea-level!
-It can be found after a short loop hike in the Mount Hypipamee National Park.
+Dinner Falls is a multi-tiered waterfall that sits high on the Tablelands at 900 m above sea level, which is pretty high for Queensland!
+You'll find this small cascade after a short loop hike in the Mount Hypipamee National Park.

 Dinner Falls is a great waterfall if you're chasing a quick swim and a short walk.
-As a bonus, you'll also get to check out "The Crater", a remarkable volcanic diatreme with a natural crater pool that is over 70M deep!
+As a bonus, you'll also get to check out "The Crater", a remarkable volcanic diatreme with a natural crater pool that is over 70 m deep!

-20. Emerald Creek Falls
+21. Emerald Creek Falls

-On the other side of the thick Wet Tropics National Parks, you'll find some more epic Cairns waterfalls, Emerald Creek Falls being one of the best!
+On the other side of the thick Wet Tropics National Parks, you'll find some more epic Cairns waterfalls and Emerald Creek Falls is one of the best if you want a deep swimming hole.

-Compared to the other waterfalls on this list, Emerald Creek Falls differs in terms of scenery and flora.
-Instead of dense, wet rainforest, you'll find a drier landscape with small pockets of tropical trees and ferns.
 Emerald Creek Falls has an upper cascading level and a lower plunging waterfall which falls into a deep swimming hole.
 There are also many more swimming holes a little further down, making it one of the best for getting a quick swim in.

-21. Davies Creek Falls
+22. Davies Creek Falls

 Davies Creek Falls is another waterfall close by to Emerald Creek Falls.
 This is one of the larger waterfalls, with a cumulative drop of up to 75 metres into the deep gorge in the Davies Creek and Dinden National Park.
 There are several viewing areas, and you can even walk down to the top of the waterfall to enjoy the view from above.